javirivera123/AI-Search-For-Room-Scheduling/README.md

 The overall value of a schedule is calculated as follows:

-	 - NEGATIVE_INFINITY if the schedule is invalid (e.g courses assigned multiple times to more than one 			room or time slot
+	 - NEGATIVE_INFINITY if the schedule is invalid
+	 (e.g courses assigned multiple times to more than one room or time slot).

 	 - The sum of the values and time slot bonuses for all courses assigned to valid rooms (rooms with a large enough capacity).

 	 - Subtracting the sum of the penalties for scheduling courses away from their preferred building.

 You can find the exact definitions of these in the provided code.